-Are you in the process of building or renovating your kitchen?
-If yes, how would you like a timeless classic kitchen that’s both highly functional and aesthetically appealing?
-Combining different aspects of traditional and contemporary design schemes adds uniqueness and extra elegance to your kitchen and home.
+Are you although building or renovating your kitchen?
+If yes, how would you like a classic classic kitchen that’s both highly functional and aesthetically appealing?
+Combining different aspects of long-established and accepted and contemporary design schemes adds uniqueness and extra elegance to your kitchen and home.

-Classic-style kitchens emit timeless elegance due to these defining features:
+Classic-style kitchens emit classic elegance due to these defining features:

 - Ample storage space.